vaighir/-CMS-WIKI-FI9E/readme.md

 # CMS Prototype V1
 In this project we like to demonstrate how an Angular + REST-API + Tomcat Server architecture based CMS could look like.

+Have a look at: [http://localhost:8080/admin] to get an overwie of all pages the project consists of.

 ## Project folders

 ### angular